kumagai-group/vise/docs_rst/tutorial_input_set.rst

 - SIGMA=0.1, NELM=100, and LASPH=True are set in common.

-- EMIN, EMAX, and NEDOS are set for dos and dielectric_function tasksk.
+- EMIN, EMAX, and NEDOS are set for dos and dielectric_function tasks.
   When vbm and cbm are given, EMIN=vbm - 15 and EMAX=cbm + 15, otherwise EMIN=20 and EMAX=20.
   NEDOS = round((EMAX - EMIN) / 0.01) + 1